jason0x43/alfred-toggl/README.md

 ![Timers list](doc/timers.png?raw=true)

-Actioning a time entry will start a new time entry with the same project and description and the actioned entry.
+Actioning a time entry will continue that entry, either by starting a new time entry with the same project and description, or by increasing the duration of the time entry.
+The specific behavior is user configurable.

 Tabbing a time entry will show a list of entry properties (description, project, tags) and subcommands (delete).
 Tabbing a selected property will show that property’s value.
 Some properties, such as “description”, can be modified.
 For these, entering a new value and pressing Enter will update the time entry.